tobiasschmidt89/tobiasschmidt.me/src/pages/profile.md

 ## Languages

-Based on many years of working experience in international companies and I am fluent in business level **English** for tech and marketing related topics. **German** is my mother tongue.
+Based on many years of working experience in international companies I am fluent in business level **English** for tech and marketing related topics. **German** is my mother tongue.

 </section><section>